jwaldimer/hackmetrix-abm-api/README.md

     }
   }
   ```
-3. Logout: Finish the session for the logged user.
+**3. Logout:** Finish the session for the logged user.
   ```
   DELETE /logout
   ```
-4. Get user data: Get the data for the user logged in the app with role different of administrator.
+**4. Get user data:** Get the data for the user logged in the app with role different of administrator.
   ```
   GET /api/v1/users/:id
   ```
   *This will need the authorization token for the user in the response header*

-5. Set user data: Set the data for a user.
+**5. Set user data:** Set the data for a user.
 This action only can be done for an user with administrator role.
   ```
   PUT /api/v1/users/:id
   ```